software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 ## Introduction
 This project aims to create a website that provides a social-media-oriented facial recognition service of NYU students and public figures using facial detection and recognition algorithms.
 Given an user-input image, the system applies machine learning algorithms to detect and identify human faces that are present.
 If there is a potential match to a NYU student or a public figure, the system will return key information about the queried person, which could include name, occupation, social media profiles, and/or Wikipedia/IMDB pages(if available).

+## Built With

+* [React](http://facebook.github.io/react) is used for UI.
+* [Django](https://www.djangoproject.com/) is used for back-end.

 ## Prerequisites

 ### Node.js

-* [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).
+* Download and Install Node.js [here](http://nodejs.org/) (now includes [NPM](https://npmjs.org/)).

 ### Python/Anaconda
 * This project requires python version 3.X (specifically 3.6 was used in development).
 Additionally, we recommend using the Anaconda distribution of Python to take advantage of its virtual environment funationality.
-It allows you to create a 'sandbox-like' conda environment to install libraries and test your code without messing up the dependencies on your local machine.

 *Download the Anaconda Python 3.7 version [here](https://www.anaconda.com/distribution/#download-section).*